ryaki-org/ryaki-org.github.io/wiki/Ways_to_Contribute.md

 * the ryaki network has an economic advantage that will lead its internal network to expand.
 * there doesn't exist an accumulation of value to a small number of people.

 We need to find any possible financial rule incosistencies that make the network impossible to function.
+Specifically:

+* Is the connectivity of the network high enough to allow transactions to happen?
+* Is there an incentive to have such a high connectivity?

 We also need to chech for the existence of economic behaviour that could potentially remove the above characteristics.